 African-American

-Her passion for acting began in high school when a nun encouraged her to audition for a play, sparking a lifelong interest in the performing arts.
+Her journey in acting began in high school when a nun recognized her talent and encouraged her to audition for a play, igniting a lifelong passion for the performing arts.

-Alfre went on to study drama at Boston University.
-In the early 1970s, she performed professionally in theater before relocating to Los Angeles to pursue a film career.
+Alfre furthered her craft by studying drama at Boston University, and in the early 1970s, she graced the stage in professional theater productions before heading to Los Angeles to pursue a thriving film career.

-She made a breakthrough in 1976 with her powerful performance in the Off-Broadway play "For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf."
+Her breakthrough came in 1976 with a standout performance in the acclaimed Off-Broadway play, "For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf."

-Woodard landed her first film roles in 1978 with "Remember My Name" and "The Trial of the Moke."
+Woodard's first notable film roles arrived in 1978 with "Remember My Name" and "The Trial of the Moke," marking the start of a remarkable ascent.

-From there, her career flourished with notable performances in both television and film, including "Grand Canyon," "Gun in Betty Lou’s Handbag," "How to Make an American Quilt," "Cross Creek," "Primal Fear," and "Star Trek: First Contact."
+She quickly established herself as a powerhouse on screen with roles in "Grand Canyon," "Gun in Betty Lou’s Handbag," "How to Make an American Quilt," "Cross Creek," "Primal Fear," and "Star Trek: First Contact."

-On television, she stood out in acclaimed series such as "Hill Street Blues," "L.A.
+On television, she delivered memorable performances in award-winning series like "Hill Street Blues," "L.A.
 Law," and "St. Elsewhere."

-In recent years, Alfre has received critical acclaim for her roles in "12 Years a Slave," "Juanita," "Clemency," and "Annabelle," among others.
+In recent years, Alfre has earned widespread acclaim for her roles in "12 Years a Slave," "Juanita," "Clemency," and "Annabelle," among others.

-Her talent has been recognized through numerous awards and nominations, including a Primetime Emmy Award, an Academy Award nomination for Best Supporting Actress, a Golden Globe, an Independent Spirit Award, and more.
+Her extraordinary talent has garnered numerous awards and nominations, including a Primetime Emmy, a Golden Globe, an Independent Spirit Award, and an Academy Award nomination for Best Supporting Actress.

 ClassicalNaturalistic